Northern white-crowned shrike: Behaviour

 The northern white-crowned shrike is gregarious, occurring in groups of up 12 birds.
 It hunts from an exposed perch, feeding mainly on large insects, usually taken from the ground.
 It also will feed from the backs of large mammals, like an oxpecker, and occasionally will eat fruit which has fallen to the ground.

 The neat thick-walled cup nest is constructed from grass and spider webs in a horizontal tree fork 4–6 metres above the ground.
 The two to four white or lilac eggs are blotched with grey, purple or brown.
 It is likely that cooperative breeding occurs, given the gregarious habits of this species and the known cooperative breeding of the closely related southern white-crowned shrike.

+Status

+The species has a large distribution range and the population is considered stable.
+The International Union for Conservation of Nature therefore categorizes it as "Least Concern".